-New Prairie High School utilizes the Indiana e-Transcript Initiative to bring students a Web-based system for requesting and processing transcripts.
+New Prairie High School utilizes Naviance to bring students a Web-based system for requesting and processing transcripts.
 This service provides free electronic delivery of official transcripts to colleges.
-(Parchment charges a small fee for transcript requests after October 1 of the graduation year.)
-Create an account at http://www.parchment.com/
+All students have an account and school Guidance Counselors will share information with juniors and seniors regarding transcript requests.